Marc Mero: Early life

 Mero was born into a Jewish family in Buffalo, New York (his grandfather shortened the family name from "Merowitz").
 His parents divorced when he was eight years old, with his mother supporting him and his two siblings by working two jobs.
 At the age of 12, Mero began playing hockey, eventually becoming his league's Most Valuable Player.
 In 1973, Mero's family relocated to Liverpool, New York, where Mero played for the Mid State Youth Hockey League.
 At age 15, Mero began playing for the Syracuse Stars Junior Hockey Team.

 Mero began playing football in his senior year at Liverpool High School, with his team winning the New York State Public High School Athletic Association Title under the tutelage of future Notre Dame and UCF coach George O'Leary.
 In the same year, Mero began training as a boxer under Golden Gloves coach Ray Rinaldi.
 Mero went on to win four New York State titles, including the New York Golden Gloves tournament.
 Mero intended to become a professional boxer, but his career was sidelined after his nose was broken in an accident.
 He briefly pursued a bodybuilding career, placing third in the Mr. New York State bodybuilding contest.

-In his 20s Mero became a Christian.
+In his 20s, Mero became a Christian.

 Professional wrestling career

-Training (1990–1991)
+Training and early years (1990–1991)

 In 1990, Mero decided to become a wrestler, traveling to Tampa, Florida to train under the Malenkos.
-He debuted in 1991 in the Floridian Sun Coast Professional Wrestling promotion.
+He debuted in June 1990 in Suncoast Pro Wrestling, against Chris Zaharias.
+He would spend the next several months working the Florida independent circuit.